paulvanbladel/OpinionatedappsBlog/content/posts/a-pure-client-side-elastic-search-solution-with-vuejs.md

 In this blog post, I'll demonstrate this with a VueJs Single page application with the brilliant [Quasar framework](https://quasar-framework.org/).

-## moving the meet of the elastic search to the browser
+## moving the meat of the elastic search to the browser

 In the solution i'm proposing, I'm completely eliminating all server side elastic search functionality.
 For this blog post, it's even indifferent where the data we present in the typeical elastic search manner, come from.